CarlMartins/gauntletBot_discord/README.md

 ### Known issues
   - If you have two player named ``foo`` and ``foobar``, you cannot use ``!shuffle foo foobar`` because ``foo`` matches both players.
+  - Can not use spaces when adding new players.

 <hr>